Get a Free Quote

 Business Impact

-Shipments rejected at the border.
-Your school board faces legal exposure, wasted budget, and students without uniforms when term starts.
+Shipments rejected by CBSA at the border.
+Your school board faces legal exposure under CCPSA, wasted budget, and students without uniforms when term starts.
+One missed drawstring specification or missing CA Number can hold an entire container.

 Risk 2